shadyjamal/minishell/README.md

 # minishell

-This project is an implementation of a minishell in C language
+This project is an implementation of a minishell in C language.

 ## Instructions
 You must program a mini UNIX command interpreter.